Last updated on September 13th, 2019

-Review of How Topaz Studio 2 Works
+Topaz Studio 2 Review and How It Works

 As soon as you open an image in Topaz Studio 2, you won’t see any sliders to edit your image.
 That’s because you need to add a filter, also known as an adjustment layer, to make changes similar to Photoshop.
 This gives photographers the ability to edit images with non-destructive layers.

 Topaz Studio 2 comes with 25+ filter settings broken into 3 categories: Essential, Creative, and Stylistic.